teledatics/teledatics_docs/docs/drivers.md

 	/lib/modules/<kernel-version>/updates/dkms

 ### Loading Drivers

-The nrc7292 driver is currently loaded manually.
-We have included helper scripts that will automatically set the correct parameters when the driver loads.

-To load the nrc7292 driver run the command

-	sudo modprobe nrc

-The spi-ft232h driver loads automatically whenever your TD-XPAH is connected to the system.
-You do not need to load the spi-ft232h driver manually.
+The spi-ft232h and nrc drivers load automatically whenever your TD-XPAH is connected to the system.
+You do not need to load the spi-ft232h or nrc drivers manually.

 ### Unloading Drivers

-To unload the nrc7292 driver run the command:
+To unload the drivers run the command:

-	sudo rmmod nrc
+	sudo modprobe -r spi-ft232h

+This will unload both the spi-ft232h and the nrc driver.

-Make sure you unload the driver manually *before* you unplug the TD-XPAH from your Linux system.
+Make sure you unload the driver *before* you unplug the TD-XPAH from your Linux system.